sam-hilliard/blog-posts/008-useful-css-functions-for-responsive-design.md

 to make things way easier.

 And that's a wrap on these simple but powerful functions.
-I highly encourage them to use them whenever you can to make your code better and more responsive.
+I highly encourage you to use them whenever you can to make your code better and more responsive.